 This section will give you a line chart of your site’s total traffic, as well as a complete overview of this traffic divided into different ‘channels’.
 A channel is basically a couple of sources (where your visitors come from) grouped into one.
 So all traffic from Bing, Google, Yahoo, Yandex or any other search engine will be combined in the channel ‘Organic Search’.
 Any traffic from Twitter, Facebook, Pinterest, etc. will be combined in the channel ‘Social’.

 When you check your site’s SEO here, look out for a drop in the line chart in this metric.
 If you don’t see one, you’re probably doing fine.
 If you do see a drop, don’t panic just yet.
 There are a few things you can check to make sure this drop is, in fact, related to SEO.
+Read more about analyzing a sudden drop in traffic.

 Google Analytics allows you to see just the traffic from search engines.
 There are two ways of doing this.
 The first is probably the easiest: you just click on ‘Organic Search’ in the list: